 Emergency situation concerning the worldwide pandemic spread of COVID-19-causing coronavirus has finished on 17. of May, but gradual exit from the coronavirus crisis is still going on.
 Read more about the coronavirus crisis situation in Estonia.

-In order to ensure the safety of us and our customers and to prevent the spread of the virus, there is a transition period in all customer services of the Social Insurance Board, during which we offer the service with limited possibilities.
+In order to ensure the safety of us and our customers and to prevent the spread of the virus, we kindly ask customers to follow precautionary rules when visiting our customer services.

 The service halls follow thorough rules to prevent the risk of infection: